-- 1. Determine a Θ -expression for the number S(n) of registers used in the program with input n (space complexity). - 2.
-Compute a Θ -expression for the number T(n) of instructions executed for input n (time complexity in constant cost model), - 3.
-Assume a simplified version of the logarithmic cost model of a RAM where the cost of every operaton is proportional to the length of the arguments involved.
-In particular, if a is the (bit) length of the accumulator and l is the (bit) length of the content of register r then MUL r costs a+l and ADD r costs $\max(a,l)$.
+- 1. Determine a $\Theta$ -expression for the number S(n) of registers used in the program with input n (space complexity). - 2.
+Compute a $\Theta$ -expression for the number T(n) of instructions executed for input n (time complexity in constant cost model), - 3.
+Assume the logarithmic cost model of a RAM, i.e., the cost of an operation is proportional to the length of the arguments involved.
+Example: If a is the (bit) length of the accumulator and l is the (bit) length of the content of register r then MUL $\mathbf{r}$ costs a + l and ADD $\mathbf{r}$ costs max a, l.

-Compute the assymptotic costs C(n) (using O-notation) of the algorithm for input n.
+Compute the asymptotic costs C(n) (using O-notation) of the algorithm for input n.